Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Dashboards are named as business function - specific.
 E.g. Marketing - Channel Overview
 - The explore pane should by by business function and then more granular - this is depending on the natural groupings and expectations of the business users
 - Get fields into Looker and then describe and hide them.
 You can always unhide later
+- Use big headings in LookML that help scanning the file: ###MEASURES###
+- Dimension and measure group labels to specify order order/product dimensions and revenue/order measures
+- Have a logical ordering in LookML:
+  - Primary keys
+  - Dimensions - grouped by function
+  - Measures - grouped by function/type
+- Dimension / Measure order:
+  - hidden
+  - group_label
+  - label
+  - description
+  - type
+  - sql

 ## Looker Debugging